vincentwun/A-Eye-Web-Chat-Assistant/README.md

    ```
 - Manually type "allow pasting" if prompted.

+4. Check the return value from the command:
-4. - If the return value is `"no"`, proceed to Step 5.
+- If the return value is `"no"`, proceed to Step 5.
 - If the return value is `"after-download"`, skip to Step 6.

 5. In **DevTools Console**, run:
      ```javascript